Chattanooga Daycare Negligence Lawyer

 What Should I Do If My Child's Daycare Contacts Me About an Injury?

-Once you pick up your child, carefully examine their injuries and take photos.
-Even if the injury seems minor, consider having a doctor check it out if they haven’t already.
-The more documentation you have from the beginning, the better positioned you’ll be if questions arise later.
+If you do pick up your child, examine their injuries closely and photograph them.
+Even if the injury does not seem serious, get a doctor to examine it if they have not already done so.
+The more documentation you can have from the beginning, the better you will be in the event questions arise down the road.

 What If There's No Incident Report, But My Child Complains of Pain or Describes an Injury?

-If the daycare’s response doesn’t add up, you might want to contact Tennessee’s Department of Human Services to look into the situation.
+If the daycare’s explanation doesn’t make sense, you may consider calling Tennessee’s Department of Human Services to file a report.

 Should I Report My Child's Daycare Injuries to Authorities Beyond Medical Providers?